Social Justice, Health Equity, and Anti-Racism Commitment

 Columbia Nursing’s Social Justice and Health Equity Committee serves as the governing body for other Columbia Nursing working groups and committees focused on anti-racism, diversity, and inclusion.
 Comprised of faculty and staff, the committee meets regularly to assess the success of these efforts and plan future interventions.

-Our faculty, staff, and students are involved in various working groups focused on anti-racism, diversity, equity, and inclusion, which include:
+Our faculty, staff, and students are involved in various committees focused on anti-racism, diversity, equity, and inclusion, which include:

 Develops and recommends structures and strategies for promoting professionalism and behavioral expectations that demonstrate respect and value human dignity for all members of our Columbia Nursing community, with attention to race, ethnicity, sexual orientation, gender identity, and gender expression.